-Apply for a commercial mechanical permit
+Apply for a commercial mechanical permit online or in person

 Get step-by-step instructions for submitting a permit application request online.